ayoubmjhd/weatherapi/README.md

 * mocha (https://mochajs.org/) to develop test cases for the service and execute them in serial with proper reporting
 * supertest (https://github.com/visionmedia/supertest/)  to test HTTP calls in node.js

+## Dockerizing the code
+Docker was used to build up the code,  it moves the code into an image or container: bind mounts and the Dockerfile COPY instruction.

 ## Testing tools
 * postman (https://www.getpostman.com/) a tool to test the service